I did it again… I installed NixOS as my host Operating System.

 T14 ath11k_pci WiFi module breaks after hibernation

-Source-code available here
+Source code is available here

 One of the first thing I noticed once I started working on my new T14 was that hibernating and resuming from hibernation would result in the WiFi not working and in the following error: